Tacoma Rainiers Game Notes - at Oklahoma City

 - Tacoma Rainiers Game Notes - at Oklahoma City - Tacoma Rainiers

-- Grand Slam Lifts River Cats Over Bees in Offensive Slugfest - Salt Lake Bees
+- Salt Lake Shut Out by Sacramento as Lugo Provides Bees Lone Knock - Salt Lake Bees

-- Bullpen Fires 4.2 Scoreless Innings But Sugar Land Drops Friday Night Contest - Sugar Land Space Cowboys
+- Sugar Land Knocks Six Extra-Base Hits in Saturday Evening Defeat - Sugar Land Space Cowboys

+- Four-Run Seventh Propels Sugar Land to One-Run Win - Las Vegas Aviators

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.